 - Basic virology

-Education and research in virology are essential to understanding key scientific principles in biochemistry, molecular biology and genetics, as well as viral pathogenesis and host-viral interactions.
-Viruses also provide a unique gene delivery platform, offering excellent applications for gene and cell therapy, oncolytic virotherapy, gene editing, and immunotherapy.
+Education and research in virology are essential to understanding key scientific principles in biochemistry, molecular biology and genetics, as well as viral pathogenesis, host-viral interactions, and combating emerging pathogens.

 Considering the rapidly expanding knowledge and technologies of genetics, genomics, bioinformatics and big data, we believe that gene therapy will play a more central role in future life sciences.

 Approximately 20 members of the research faculty participate as VGT faculty and thesis advisers.
 Their areas of research cover all aspects of virology and gene therapy as described above, with many research projects funded by the National Institutes of Health and research foundations.